CassLamendola/behavior-cloning/writeup_report.md

 ### Model Architecture and Training Strategy
 #### 1. An appropriate model architecture has been employed

-The model consists of a CNN with 5 convolutional layers, 3 hidden fully connected layers, and a final output layer.
+The [model](https://github.com/CassLamendola/behavior-cloning/blob/master/model.py#L66-L82) consists of a CNN with 5 convolutional layers, 3 hidden fully connected layers, and a final output layer.
 The first 3 convolutional layers use 5x5 filter size and a stride of 2.
 The 4th and 5th convolutional layers use 3x3 filters and a stride of 1.
 The depths of the convolutions range from 24 to 64.
-[At model.py L66-L82](https://github.com/CassLamendola/behavior-cloning/blob/master/model.py#L66-L82)

 The model includes ReLu layers to introduce nonlinearity and the data is normalized in the model using [Keras Lambda layer](https://github.com/CassLamendola/behavior-cloning/blob/master/model.py#L258).

 #### 2. Attempts to reduce overfitting in the model

-The model contains a [dropout layer](https://github.com/CassLamendola/behavior-cloning/blob/master/model.py#L292) on the last convolutional layer to reduce overfitting. (model.py line 294)
+The model contains a [dropout layer](https://github.com/CassLamendola/behavior-cloning/blob/master/model.py#L292) on the last convolutional layer to reduce overfitting.

 #### 3. Model parameter tuning

-The model used an Adam optimizer with a learning rate of 0.001 for training and 0.00001 for fine-tuning the model.
-[At model.py L94-L99](https://github.com/CassLamendola/behavior-cloning/blob/master/model.py#L94-L99)
+The model used an Adam optimizer with a [learning rate](https://github.com/CassLamendola/behavior-cloning/blob/master/model.py#L94-L99) of 0.001 for training and 0.00001 for fine-tuning the model.

 #### 4. Appropriate training data